Mati54866/travelmate/README.md

 - Traveler and guides accounts
 - Guide profiles with tours, bookings, and reviews
 - ImageKit-powered image uploads
-- Google login and email/password auth
+- Google's login and email/password auth
 - Admin dashboard for user and guide management

 ## Screenshots